King Edward Medical University

-Established by the British Raj, named as Lahore Medical School.
-In 1868, the University of Dublin granted students of the Lahore Medical School ”privilege similar to the granted to students from English schools”.
+In 1868, Trinity College Dublin granted students of the Lahore Medical School "privilege similar to the granted to students from English schools".
 In 1871, the university added Mayo Hospital as an affiliated hospital, replacing the existing Anarkali Dispensary.
 The same year the college became an affiliate of University of the Punjab, while in 1887, the university added Lady Aitchison Hospital as a second teaching hospital.

 After Pakistan's independence, the university became the only medical college in the province and in 2005 became a charter to award degrees in its own right.
 It has since gone through expansion, and oversees seven tertiary referral hospitals including the Lady Willingdon Hospital.

-In 2015, HEC published the 5th ranking of Pakistani Higher Education Institutions.
-KEMU is ranked 6th amongst the medical universities of Pakistan by the Higher Education Commission of Pakistan.
+The university has a rich history of producing great physicians who have served not only in Pakistan but also in US, UK and many other parts of the world, and KEMU produces one of the highest numbers of successful USMLE Match candidates in Pakistan every year.